MicahBly/rapport-mcp/README.md

 ### "SVG validation failed"
 The SVG contains unsafe content (scripts, event handlers).
 Check the error message for details.

-### OAuth callback times out
+### OAuth authentication times out
+The authentication flow times out after 5 minutes.
+If this happens:
-Make sure port 3456 is available on your machine.
+1. Make sure you can access rapport.dev from your browser
+2. Complete the authentication promptly after the browser opens
+3. Check your internet connection
+4. Try running `rapport-mcp login` again

 ## Links